You may have heard that prayer (salah) brings about peace and tranquility in a person. The notion actually comes from the Quran:

 “By the One Who sent you with the truth, I cannot do more than that.
 Teach me.”

 When you go to pray, say takbir, then recite whatever you can of the Quran.
 Then bow until you are at ease in bowing, then rise until you are standing up straight.
-Then prostrate until you are at ease in prostration, then sit up until you are at ease in sitting.
+And then prostrate until you are at ease in prostration, then sit up until you are at ease in sitting.
 Then do that throughout the entire prayer.
 (Al-Bukhari)

 However, to bring about the desired state of peace and tranquility through prayer other emotions must exist first.
 The prayer is embedded with triggers that enable these other emotions to come about which in return causes the worshiper to enter into a state of peace.